 Through our in-depth and carefully sequenced lessons, pupils’ musical knowledge, skills, concepts and are transferable to all areas of our school curriculum.

 These key Music skills and concepts are:

-Our Music curriculum has been designed to cover the objectives in the National Curriculum Framework and is linked to the cross-curricular themes covered in year groups.
-Music is taught by our Music specialist who teaches the children to play instruments, developing the skills of performing, listening, reviewing and evaluating music across a range of historical periods, genres, styles and traditions.
-Children are taught to understand and explore how music is created, produced and communicated, with lessons focusing on pitch, duration, dynamics, tempo, timbre, texture, structure and appropriate musical notations.
+Our Music curriculum has been designed to cover the objectives in the National Curriculum Framework and is taught by our Music specialist.
+Through weekly music lesson, the children are taught to play instruments, develop the skills of performing, listening, reviewing and evaluating music across a range of historical periods, genres, styles and traditions.
+They are taught to understand and explore how music is created, produced and communicated, with lessons focusing on the Inter-related Dimensions of music (IDRM) and appropriate musical notations.
 At St Alban & St Stephen, pupils are also offered the exciting opportunity to study a musical instrument in a small group with a peripatetic teacher.
-Children can choose to learn one of a variety of instruments, such as the violin, flute, clarinet, brass instrument or even be part of a rock band and this is in addition to the timetabled music teaching of the school.
+Children can choose to learn one of a variety of instruments, such as the violin, flute, clarinet, brass instrument in addition to the timetabled music teaching of the school.

 Implementation of our Music curriculum

 All learning will start with revisiting prior knowledge and making meaningful connections.
 Staff will model explicitly the subject-specific vocabulary, knowledge and skills relevant to the learning to allow them to integrate new knowledge into larger concepts.
 Music assessment is ongoing throughout the curriculum themes.
 Summative assessment is completed at the end of each theme to inform leaders of the improvements or skills that need to be developed further.

 Pupil voice is used to enable leaders to assess the impact of the Music curriculum and whether children know and remember more.
 Pupil performances in class and throughout the school show the high standards expected and are celebrated on the school website.